drand/drand/README.md

 drand allows for "semi-dynamic" group update with a *resharing* protocol that can do the following:
 + new nodes can join an existing group and get shares.
 Note that all nodes get *new* shares after running the resharing protocol.
-+ nodes can leave their current group.
-It may be necessary for nodes that do not wish to operate drand anymore or *have been deemed not trustworthy enough*.
++ nodes can leave their current group, for example if they do not wish to operate drand anymore or *have been deemed not trustworthy enough*.
 + nodes can update the threshold associated with their current distributed public key.